 8. Why do so many atheists fail to understand that belief doesn’t require proof?

 It’s not that we fail to understand that.
 We get it.
-What concerns atheists is that you’re so willing to believe things without proof.
+What concerns atheists is that you’re so willing to believe things without evidence.
 It makes us wonder where you might draw the line.
 At what point do you stop believing things if your line is not drawn at lack of evidence?
 We know some people don’t draw the line before child abuse, murder or even genocide.
 Weekly, there is a new story about some religiously inspired crime that has ended lives.
-It’s terrifying to us that so many people believe things with no evidence, because if your standard for believing things does not require evidence for them, then there is absolutely no way for us to ever know what your standard for believing things is and one day, we might be reading your name in the paper after some heinous, religiously inspired crime.
+It’s terrifying to us that so many people believe things with no evidence, because if your standard for believing things does not require evidence for them, then there is absolutely no way for us to ever know what your standard for believing things is.

 9. What is paramount for most atheists?

 Truth.
 Evidence.
 Life.
 Love.
 Humanity.
 The planet.
 Education.
 Freedom of speech.
 Human rights.
 Choice.
 Doubt.
 Exploration.
 Depends on the atheist, really.